Kotlin/KEEP/proposals/context-receivers.md

 For the purpose of call resolution, context receivers in the scope are considered with all the other implicit receivers in scope.
 However, they don't have a total hierarchy like other implicit receivers that come from nested syntactic structures.
 Instead, they form non-overlapping groups according to the affected scope.
 There is no actual order inside groups, but groups themselves are sorted in the scope order: from the innermost to the outermost.

 When selecting a candidate of the call, the context parameters of the candidates are initially ignored.
 Only extension and dispatch receivers participate in the algorithm of candidate selection.

 > This and other features explained below ensure that the algorithm is not exponential
-> with respect to the number of contextual receivers in the function declaration.
+> with respect to the number of context receivers in the function declaration.

 When looking for candidates, the whole group of context receivers is processed.
 Multiple applicable candidates in the same group result in ambiguity.
 If a suitable candidate is found in some group, name resolution ends.
 In the initially proposed